 Mary Mann has written about boredom and running for Outside Magazine, about new technology for measuring attention at Slate, and about boredom and marriage for New York Magazine's The Science of Us.
 An excerpt from YAWN about boredom and travel was published by Electric Literature and recommended by Longreads.

 Rather just listen?
 You're in luck!
-You can hear Mary talk about boredom on Marketplace, NPR Seattle's On The Record, CBC's Alberta at Noon, BYU Radio's Matt Townsend Show and WNYC's Brian Lehrer Show.
+You can hear Mary talk about boredom on Marketplace, NPR Seattle's On The Record, CBC's Alberta at Noon, BYU Radio's Matt Townsend Show, WHYY's Radio Times and WNYC's Brian Lehrer Show.

 How Researching the Science of Boredom Prepared Me For Marriage.
 The Cut.
 5.12.17